ghiggi/gpm_api/docs/source/07_maintainers_guidelines.rst

-Continuous Integration (CI)
+Continuous Integration
 ==============================

-Continuous integration (CI) is a crucial practice in modern software development, ensuring that code changes are regularly integrated into the main codebase.
+Continuous Integration (CI) is a crucial practice in modern software development, ensuring that code changes are regularly integrated into the main codebase.
 With CI, each commit or pull request triggers an automated process that verifies the integrity of the codebase, runs tests, and performs various checks to catch issues early in the development lifecycle.

-The table below summarizes the software tools utilized in our CI pipeline, descibes their respective aims and project pages.
+The table below summarizes the software tools utilized in our CI pipeline, describes their respective aims and project pages.

 +----------------------------------------------------------------------------------------------------+------------------------------------------------------------------+----------------------------------------------------------------------------------------------+
 |  Tools                                                                                             | Aim                                                              | Project page                                                                                 |